 There’s plenty of choice of restaurants, with many of them around the main Place Drouet-d’Erlon which is always worth exploring, particularly for a light lunch.
-See the Reims Dining Guide for good restaurants, brasseries and bistros.
+You can find plenty of excellent food in Reims at restaurants, brasseries, and bistros.

 Reims is associated with Champagne, but there are plenty of edible treats as well.
 From the 15th century onwards, Reims has been the capital of gingerbread making after King Henry IV legalized the Gingerbread Makers’ Guild.

 Try the traditional Biscuit Rose (pink biscuits) of Reims, one of the oldest of all French biscuits.
 Or go for the twice-baked biscuits that have been around -- well, only for 300 years.
 Around the 1690s, bakers, wanting to find a use for their cooling bread ovens, invented the twice-baked biscuit.
 Shop for these delicacies in at any of the four branches of Maison Fossier, which has been making biscuits since 1845.